Wednesday, 31 August 2011

 I was at the swimming pool with a group of pupils today when I got a text from Jamie: "Guess what I'm doing?".
 "What?"
 I replied.
 "Playing your didgeridoo" winged back his response.
 The boy is home!
 I knew he would be back within the week but didn't expect him quite so soon.
 I was delighted and hurried home to see him when school finished to get a hug.
 Ally was already there, he had discussed his subject choices with his tutor and they have come up with a solution acceptable to him (and us), so he wasn't in a bad mood.
 Then David and Antoine arrived; Davie was thrilled to see Jamie and Antoine was also pleased to see him again.
 In the evening Ally took Davie and Antoine by train to the Rangers v Marabor game at Ibrox, (Antoine was proudly wearing the Rangers strip that we gave him last year!).
 They enjoyed it and it was a draw but Rangers were put out of Europe on aggregate.
 James and I decided to take Jamie out for a meal.
 We went to Prezzo, which we enjoyed very much when Ewan and Heather took us there a couple of weeks ago.
 Before we went in we walked along to George Square to see the American street signs etc for the "World War Z" movie which is being filmed there.
 No sign of Brad Pitt.
 We had a lovely meal and Jamie told us lots about his travels in Australia.
 He has had wonderful time; he particularly enjoyed his Groovy Grape tour from Adelaide to Alice Springs because it was a very friendly group and driver and they visited really interesting places, sleeping in "swags" at night.
 And he seems to have fallen in love with Melbourne; he says that he would love to live there.
 And there is a girl he is very fond of in Darwin (the dancing teacher!) who may be visiting us in November!
 It is so great to have him back!

-Wednesday 24 August 2011
+Wednesday, 24 August 2011

 Subject Choices

 James and I have just had a big argument with Alasdair about his subject choices for sixth year.
-He wants to do three A Levels and Higher Music, whereas we feel that three A Levels is plenty and he shouldn't over-reach himself.
+He wants to do three A Levels as well as Higher Music, whereas we feel that three A Levels is plenty and he shouldn't over-reach himself.
 To make matters worse Ally's driving instructor then phoned him to blab that I had phoned the office to complain about the way the payment is being handled (I won't go into the boring details but it was quite annoying).
 Alasdair was furious and sat at dinner pointedly staring into space and answering in monosyllables.
 When he calmed down I tried to explain:-

 Me: "I know I have annoyed you this evening Ally."